Ultimate Novel Writing Course UK Europe

 Who is this course for?

 This course is perfect for anyone serious about writing a novel and seeing it traditionally published, or successfully self-published.
-Ideally, students on the course have already working on a draft they’d like to write and polish.
+Ideally, students on the course have already started working on a draft they’d like to write and polish.
 This is truly one of the best novel writing courses available.
 The mentoring aspect of the course will be completely personalised to you, so we’ll work from whatever your starting point happens to be, and provide you with all the writing tips and advice you need.

 Do you handle all genres?
 What about creative non-fiction?
 What about children’s and Young Adult?